-When planning this menu I wanted to go with lighter Italian fare, but I still provided plenty of carbs, it just wasn’t as heavy.
-For our grazing appetizers I made a rosemary white bean dip, one of my favorites for larger dinner parties because it can be made a few days ahead of time and the flavors only deepen over time.
-The white bean appetizer was served with an assortment of raw dipping vegetables and breadsticks alongside some cherry tomato bruschetta – an easy appetizer served on crostini that also happens to be a crowd pleaser.
+When planning this menu I wanted to go with lighter Italian fare.
+Still, provided plenty of carbs, it just wasn’t as heavy.
+For our grazing appetizers I made a rosemary white bean dip.
+This is one of my favorites for larger dinner parties.
+It can be made a few days ahead of time and the flavors only deepen over time.
+The white bean appetizer was served with an assortment of raw dipping vegetables and breadsticks.
+Alongside some cherry tomato bruschetta – an easy appetizer served on crostini that also happens to be a crowd pleaser.

-Haley, a fellow food blogger, served an amuse-bouche of cauliflower soup shooters topped with golden raisin chutney to kick off the seated dinner part of our meal.
+Haley, a fellow food blogger, served an amuse-bouche of cauliflower soup shooters.
+It’s topped with golden raisin chutney to kick off the seated dinner part of our meal.

-For the main course I chose to serve shrimp scampi risotto.
-This happens to be a recipe I could make in my sleep (ok that might be going a bit far!) but I really know it well and barely even have to measure.
+This happens to be a recipe I could make in my sleep; ok that might be going a bit far!
+But I really know it well and barely even have to measure.
 Knowing a recipe well before making it for a dinner party is always helpful because it takes some of the stress out.
 Rather than stressing about timing and plating you can go through the motions and still engage in conversation and cook at the same time.
 That way you can still participate in the dinner rather than feeling like you are catering.

 Alongside the risotto were piles of cheesy garlic bread and arugula endive salad with candied pine nuts – simple, yet delicious.
 Of course dinner was served with more wine.
-The day of our dinner happened to be during daylight savings so we were graced by an extra hour of sunlight, which was beneficial for photos (hello golden hour).
+The day of our dinner happened to be during daylight savings.
+We were graced by an extra hour of sunlight, which was beneficial for photos (hello golden hour).

 Check out my menu for the party below along with the recipes to inspire you and make your own dinner party a success.
 You can also check out our dinner no. 4 guest list and their various talents below.

-Allegra Edwards – Allegra is an actress based in New York but happens to be subletting from Kate while she auditions for some television pilots.
+Allegra is an actress based in New York.
+She happens to be subletting from Kate while she auditions for some television pilots.
 She shared a story with us about Italy and an extremely outgoing friend that I’m still laughing about as I write this.

-Jenny Smart – Jenny works in entertainment and was our other gracious host, we couldn’t have thrown such a beautiful event without her and Vanessa!
+Jenny works in entertainment.
+She was our other gracious host, we couldn’t have thrown such a beautiful event without her and Vanessa!

-Rachel Silkowski – Rachel makes her own wine!
-You can even judge the wine by the cover/ label because it’s really pretty and the wine is also damn good!
-She spent the past 5 years learning to make wine in Santa Barbara and now hopes to open her own LA tasting room.
+Rachel makes her own wine!
+You can even judge the wine by the cover/ label.
+It’s really pretty and the wine is also damn good!
+She spent the past 5 years learning to make wine in Santa Barbara.
+Now hopes to open her own LA tasting room.
 I will definitely be a regular.

-Haley Musial – Haley reached out after seeing some of our previous dinners and made some delicious cauliflower soup shooters topped with golden raisin chutney!
+Haley reached out after seeing some of our previous dinners.
+She made some delicious cauliflower soup shooters topped with golden raisin chutney!
 She just launched a new blog, Frenchie Kitchen.

-I love expanding my network of smart and driven women, and our dinners provide me with the perfect opportunity to get to know women with amazing productive and creative careers.
+I love expanding my network of smart and driven women.
+Our dinners provide me with the perfect opportunity to get to know women with amazing productive and creative careers.
 I am so grateful for another dinner party that couldn’t have gone more smoothly.

-We have already started planning for our 5th dinner set for early June and I am already looking forward to the food for the next theme.
+We have already started planning for our 5th dinner set for early June.
+I am already looking forward to the food for the next theme.
 Trust me, it’s a good one!